 At the end of its service life, the knife should be discarded in a manner which will not cause injury to other people.
 Replacement blades are available from Airbond.

-Place the splicer with its left side facing upward, allowing access to the three main slotted countersunk screws.
-Remove all three; removal of the top two allows the hanger (or the hanger blanking plate) to be removed.
+Place the splicer with its left side facing upward, allowing access to the two socket countersunk screws.
+Remove both;

 Lift off the left-hand splicer moulding.